Common tangents of two disjoint polygons in linear time and constant workspace: Algorithms

+The final solution $(s_0,s_1)$ should satisfy $P_k\subset\HHH_k(p_0[s_0],p_1[s_1])$.
+A test of the form $c\notin\HHH_k(a,b)$ in the pseudocode should be understood as testing whether $\alpha_k\dets(a,b,c)>0$.
+Another assumption that we make when presenting the pseudocode concerns the direction in which each polygon $P_k$ is traversed in order to find an index $v_k$ such that $p_k[v_k]\notin\HHH_k(p_0[s_0],p_1[s_1])$.
+For a reason that will become clear later when we analyze correctness of the algorithms, we require that \begin{itemize} \item $P_0$ is traversed counterclockwise when $\alpha_1=+1$ and clockwise when $\alpha_1=-1$, \item $P_1$ is traversed clockwise when $\alpha_0=+1$ and counterclockwise when $\alpha_0=-1$. \end{itemize} In the pseudocode, the forward orientation of $P_k$ is \emph{assumed} to be the one in which the corners of $P_k$ should be traversed according to the conditions above.
+When this has not been guaranteed in the problem setup, a reference to a corner of $P_k$ of the form $p_k[i]$ in the pseudocode should be understood as $p_k[\beta_ki]$ for the constant $\beta_k\in\{+1,-1\}$ computed as follows at the very beginning:

+The assumptions made in the pseudocode of the two algorithms for each particular case of 1--4 are summarized in Figure~\ref{fig:assumptions}.

-The algorithm maintains a pair of indices $(s_0,s_1)$ which determines the \emph{tangent candidate} $\LLL(\pp 0{s_0},\pp 1{s_1})$.
-Starting from $(s_0,s_1)=(0,0)$ and advancing the indices $s_0$, $s_1$ appropriately, the algorithm attempts to reach a situation that $(\pp 0{s_0},\pp 1{s_1})=(r_0,r_1)$, that is, $P_0,P_1\subset\RHP(\pp 0{s_0},\pp 1{s_1})$.
-At the start and after each update to $(s_0,s_1)$, the algorithm traverses $P_0$ and $P_1$ in parallel with indices $(v_0,v_1)$, starting from $(v_0,v_1)=(s_0,s_1)$ and advancing $v_0$ and $v_1$ alternately.
-The variable $u\in\{0,1\}$ determines the polygon $P_u$ in which we advance the traversal in a given iteration.
-If the test in line \ref{testSide} happens to be positive, then the corner $\pp u{v_u}$ lies on the ``wrong side'' of the tangent candidate, witnessing $P_u\not\subset\RHP(\pp 0{s_0},\pp 1{s_1})$.
-In that case, the algorithm updates the tangent candidate by setting $s_u\gets v_u$ and reverts $v_{1-u}$ back to $s_{1-u}$ in line \ref{update}, unless a special boolean variable $b_u$ is set, which we will comment on shortly.
-The reason for reverting $v_{1-u}$ back to $s_{1-u}$ in line \ref{update} is that a corner of $P_{1-u}$ which was on the correct side of the tangent candidate before the update to $s_u$ can be on the wrong side of the tangent candidate after the update to $s_u$, and then it needs to be traversed again in order to be detected.
-The algorithm returns $(s_0,s_1)$ in line \ref{returnRes} when it has traversed both polygons entirely with indices $v_0$ and $v_1$ after last updates to $s_0$ and $s_1$ without detecting any corner on the wrong side of the tangent candidate.
-That can happen only when $P_0,P_1\subset\RHP(\pp 0{s_0},\pp 1{s_1})$.
-See Figure~\ref{runningEx} for an example of how the algorithm proceeds.
+Algorithm~\ref{ALG1} maintains a candidate solution $(s_0,s_1)$ starting from $(s_0,s_1)=(0,0)$.
+At the beginning and after each update to $(s_0,s_1)$, the algorithm traverses $P_0$ and $P_1$ in parallel with indices $(v_0,v_1)$, starting from $(v_0,v_1)=(s_0,s_1)$ and advancing $v_0$ and $v_1$ alternately.
+The variable $u\in\{0,1\}$ determines the polygon $P_u$ in which the traversal is advanced in the current iteration.
+If the test in line~\ref{line1:side} of Algorithm~\ref{ALG1} succeeds, that is, the corner $p_u[v_u]$ lies on the ``wrong side'' of the candidate line, then the algorithm updates the candidate solution by setting $s_u\gets v_u$ and reverts $v_{1-u}$ back to $s_{1-u}$ in line~\ref{line1:update}.
+The algorithm returns $(s_0,s_1)$ when both polygons have been entirely traversed with indices $v_0$ and $v_1$ without detecting any corner on the ``wrong side'' of the candidate line.
+This can happen only when $P_0\subset\HHH_0(p_0[s_0],p_1[s_1])$ and $P_1\subset\HHH_1(p_0[s_0],p_1[s_1])$, as required.